 Wendy believes that the economy should work for everyone, and give each Virginian a fair shot.
 That means competitive public and technical education systems, a living minimum wage, and jobs for our veterans.
 It also means the protection of worker's rights, labor unions, and equal economic opportunity for all Virginians.
 It means government investment in public infrastructure so that we can can build better roads, bike lanes, and transit systems.
 Virginia's economy is developing quickly, and we must take steps to ensure that our workforce is well trained and paid so that it can grow and compete.

 Redistricting and Voting Rights

 Gerrymandering is the issue that first got Wendy out of her chair at a town hall back in February 2017.
 As a 19-year resident of the district, she has watched its lines be contorted and redrawn.

 Wendy believes that free and fair elections are tenets of our democracy.
 Voters should be choosing their politicians instead of politicians choosing their voters.
 She has support a constitutional amendment in Virginia to ensure that district lines are not drawn to favor any individual or political party.
 Furthermore, she firmly opposes any effort to make voting harder -- and is appalled by Virginia House Republicans efforts to require photo identification for absentee ballots and multiple forms of state identifications at the voting booth.

 Wendy believes that strong communities start with a healthy planet.
 Raising her children on the banks of the Shenandoah River, Wendy chose to live in District 10 because of its beautiful green spaces, clean water, and clear air.

-She will defend and expand existing environmental regulations.
-To ensure that she can legislate without bias, Wendy has pledged not to take campaign contributions from Dominion Power or Appalachian Power.
+In office, Wendy defends and expands existing environmental protections.
+To ensure that she can legislate without bias, Wendy has pledged never to take campaign contributions from Dominion Power or Appalachian Power.